By Emma Marshall and Nick Warburton

-Here you can pop into the Grand Café des Négociants and marvel at its opulent interior while sipping on tea or coffee.
+Here you can pop into the Grand Café des Négociants and marvel at its opulent interior while sipping tea or coffee.

 Once refreshed, backtrack until you reach the Pont Alphonse Juin on the Saône River where you can admire the superb views of the old quarter and the basilica.

 Place des Terreaux

 From here, don’t cross the bridge to Vieux Lyon but rather head north with the river on your left.

 Keep going until you reach the next crossing to St-Paul Ferry Dock.
 The river bends here and you can stop briefly, look up and admire the houses lining the hills in Croix Rousse and the stunning building that is the basilica.

 If you steal yourself away from the river and walk down Rue Constantine, you’ll soon come to Place des Terreaux.
 One of Lyon’s main tourist sights, there is quite a bit to see and do around here.

 You can’t miss the impressive 19th century fountain here depicting a woman riding a chariot pulled by four horses.
 French sculptor Frédéric Auguste Bartholdi, the man behind the Statue of Liberty, was the mastermind behind this.

 You’ll also find the Hôtel de Ville at the far end of the square, built predominantly in the 1650s.
 This is one of the city’s largest buildings.